 But if there’s anything the flurry of big moves in the food delivery space has taught us, it’s that convenient food delivery is about to be so ubiquitous that it will be table stakes no matter what food you make.
 The winners will be restaurants who find a way offer a top-notch, dine-in level experience in addition to convenient pickup and delivery options.
 Wendy’s and DoorDash get it.

-Here’s why you can’t ignore quality when building your to-go order experience.
+Here are three reasons quality beats convenience and why you can’t ignore it when building your to-go order experience.

 1. The bar starts at oven-fresh.
 Lukewarm coffee, cold pizza and soggy burger buns aren’t gonna cut it anymore.
 The location technology’s there to orchestrate orders to appear just as customers arrive for pickup, or at the very least to ensure they aren’t sitting under the warmer waiting for a delayed delivery professional.

-How are you building an exceptional delivery and carry out experience?
+Convenience is important, but quality beats convenience in the end.
+How are you building an exceptional, quality delivery and carry out experience?
 Tell us in the comments!